AustineAridi/SQl-sample/README.md

 # SQl-sample
-A collection of my sample SQL files.
+A collection of my sample SQL files!